unoplatform/Uno.Themes/doc/cupertino-getting-started.md

     </ResourceDictionary>
     ```

-4. In `AppResources.xaml`, update `<CupertinoColors />` with the override from the previous steps:
+3. In `App.xaml`, update `<CupertinoColors />` with the override from the previous steps:

     ```xml
     <CupertinoColors xmlns="using:Uno.Cupertino"
-                     OverrideSource="ms-appx:///PROJECT_NAME/Style/Application/CupertinoColorsOverride.xaml" />
+                     OverrideSource="ms-appx:///Styles/Application/CupertinoColorsOverride.xaml" />
     ```

 ### Change Default Font

-By default, Uno.Cupertino comes pre-packaged with the [SF Pro](https://developer.apple.com/fonts/) `FontFamily` and automatically includes them in your application.
-Upon installation of the Uno.Cupertino package, you will have a `CupertinoFontFamily` resource available.
+By default, Uno Cupertino comes pre-packaged with the [SF Pro](https://developer.apple.com/fonts/) `FontFamily` and automatically includes them in your application.
+Upon installation of the Uno Cupertino package, you will have a `CupertinoFontFamily` resource available.

-If you would like Uno.Cupertino to use a different font, you can override the default `FontFamily` following these steps:
+If you would like Uno Cupertino to use a different font, you can override the default `FontFamily` by following these steps:

 1. Add the custom font following [Custom Fonts documentation](https://platform.uno/docs/articles/features/custom-fonts.html).
-2. In the application's **App Code Library** project (`PROJECT_NAME.csproj`), add a new Resource Dictionary named `CupertinoFontsOverride.xaml`.
+2. Add a new Resource Dictionary named `CupertinoFontsOverride.xaml` to the application project, for example, under `Styles/Application`.
-3. Save the new override file within the **App Code Library**, for example, under `Style/Application`.
-4. Assuming the font file has been placed in the **App Code Library** within, for example, a directory such as `Assets/Fonts/MyCustomFont.ttf`, your override file would look like the following:
+3. Assuming the font file has been placed in a directory such as `Assets/Fonts/MyCustomFont.ttf`, your override file would look like the following:

     ```xml
     <ResourceDictionary xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"
                         xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml">

-        <FontFamily x:Key="CupertinoFontFamily">ms-appx:///PROJECT_NAME/Assets/Fonts/MyCustomFont.ttf</FontFamily>
+        <FontFamily x:Key="CupertinoFontFamily">ms-appx:///Assets/Fonts/MyCustomFont.ttf</FontFamily>

     </ResourceDictionary>
     ```

-5. In `AppResources.xaml`, update `<CupertinoFonts />` with the override from the previous steps:
+4. In the `App.xaml`, update `<CupertinoFonts />` with the override from the previous steps:

     ```xml
     <CupertinoFonts xmlns="using:Uno.Cupertino"
-                    OverrideSource="ms-appx:///PROJECT_NAME/Style/Application/CupertinoFontsOverride.xaml" />
+                    OverrideSource="ms-appx:///Styles/Application/CupertinoFontsOverride.xaml" />
     ```